-This Annual Report contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (Exchange Act).
+This Annual Report contains certain forward-looking statements.
 A forward-looking statement is any statement that does not relate to historical facts or events or to facts or events as of the date of this Annual Report or that are derived from our management's beliefs and assumptions based on information currently available to our management.
-Forward-looking statements are generally identified by the use of forward-looking words, such as "anticipate", "believe", "can", "could", "estimate", "expect", "intend", "is designed to", "may", "might", "objective", "plan", "potential", "project", "predict", "target", "will", "should", or other variations or the negative of such terms, or by discussion of strategy, although not all forward-looking statements contain these identifying words.
+Forward-looking statements are generally identified by the use of forward-looking words, such as "anticipate", "aspire", "believe", "can", "continue", "could", "estimate", "expect", "hope", "intend", "is designed to", "look forward to", "may", "might", "objective", "plan", "potential", "project", "predict", "seek", "should", "target", "will", or other variations or the negative of such terms, or by discussion of strategy, although not all forward-looking statements contain these identifying words.
 These statements relate to our future results of operations and financial positions, prospects, developments, business strategies, plans and our objectives for future operations, results of clinical trials and regulatory approvals, and are based on analyses or forecasts of future developments and estimates of amounts not yet determinable.

 These forward-looking statements represent the view of management only as of the date of this Annual Report, and we disclaim any obligation to update forward-looking statements, except as may be otherwise required by law.
 The forward-looking statements in this Annual Report involve known and unknown risks, uncertainties and other factors that could cause our actual future results, performance and achievements to differ materially from those forecasted or suggested herein.
-These include changes in general economic and business conditions, as well as the factors described in Item 3.D.
-"Risk Factors" of this Annual Report.

 Forward-looking statements include, but are not limited to, statements about: